ora666/streamlit/README.md

 # streamlit
-This repository is dedicated to Streamlit experimental code.
+This repository is dedicated to my Streamlit experimental code.